0atman/noboilerplate/scripts/15-rust-is-easy.md

 notes:

-To take this TDD approach to learning the whole of the Rust language, try Rustlings, a simple code kata system where the compiler and unit tests teach you.
+To take this iterative approach to learning the whole of the Rust language, try Rustlings, a simple code kata system where the compiler and unit tests teach you.

 ---